JACoW-org/docs-MEOW/docs/events/proceedings.md

 - RIS
 - EndNote

 The task builds a XML string for each contribution, that includes all the metadata that is needed to generate all the references.
 Subsequently, for each format, there is a dedicated XSLT file that is capable of building the reference string in the appropriate format.
+You can find them [here](https://github.com/JACoW-org/MEOW/tree/master/xslt).
 Finally, the proceeding object is updated by incorporating the generated contribution references.

 ### About XSLT